-The Company's cash and cash equivalents are held in large Canadian financial institutions.
-These investments mature at various dates during the twelve months following the statement of financial position date.
-The Company's accounts receivable consists primarily of sales tax due from the federal government of Canada.
+The Company's cash and cash equivalents are held in large Canadian and Mexican financial institutions.
+Cash equivalents mature at various dates during the twelve months following the statement of financial position date.
+The Company's excise tax included in accounts receivable consists primarily of sales tax due from the federal government of Canada.
 The Company is exposed to credit risks through its accounts receivable.